Winston Churchill famously said something like “Democracy is the worst political system – except for all the others”

 In order to link the social internet to the democratic process, we introduce the basic concept of one person, one vote.
 For trialling and development purposes, the people might be members of any small group, but it would eventually be all members of a society eligible to vote.
-They would log on to the “Democratron” (for want of a better word) to verify who they are, and could then vote by clicking a button on an application or web page they are logged onto, to represent their position on an issue.
-Votes could be requested on many different issues and as part of the many steps that might be taken in developing a policy.
-Rather than place one mark on a ballot once in three years, the technology would allow us to indicate our preferences often and on a wide variety of issues with a click of a button.
+They would log in and be authenticated (correctly identified), and could then vote by clicking a button on the application or web page they are logged onto, to represent their position on an issue.
+Your votes could be requested on many different issues and as part of the many steps that might be taken in developing a policy.
+Rather than place one mark on a ballot once in three or four years, the technology would allow us to both indicate and change our preferences as often as desired and on a wide variety of issues with a click of a button.

-Well, while the ability to vote often is a wonderful improvement on the current system, it’s just not really very practical.
+Well, while this enhanced ability to vote would be a wonderful improvement on the current system, unfortunately, it’s just not very practical.
 You might, for instance, like to read up on all sides of a particular argument – say Public vs Private Hospitals – but there are lots of people saying lots of things on the topic.
 You will inevitably find it increasingly difficult to be across all the arguments and information.
-To solve this problem, we introduce the additonal concept of vote delegation
+To solve this problem, we introduce the additional concept of vote delegation

 When you vote for someone in a normal election, you are effectively ceding them the power to make decisions on your behalf.
 Vote Delegation acts the same way but, thanks to the underlying technology, we can improve the process somewhat.

 When you delegate your vote to someone, you can also indicate whether the vote can be further delegated.
 In other words, you can either allow that person to use you vote but not be able to further delegate it to someone else, or allow that person to further delegate his or her pool of votes to another delegate, and so on.

 Vote Rescinding and Reallocation